GDSC-CAU/Carbon-Hero/README.md

 - Realtime Database
 - Firestore
 - Firebase Authentication
-- Google Cloud Build
-- Google Cloud Run

 We used Firestore and Realtime Database for our products.
 We store the user data for game in the Realtime Database.
 Web store the static files such as images for items in the Firestore.
 We used firebase authentication with Google Provider.

-The web application is served by Google Cloud Run.
-The application is built using Google Cloud Build.

 ### What values are provided to users or target groups
 This solution targets people who don't know what is Climate Change, especially the global warming due to green house effect.